CMSgov/bcda-static-site/_pages/api-documentation/filter-claims-data.md

 # {{ page.page_title }}

-Beneficiary Claims Data API (BCDA) uses 2 parameters to filter or specify the resources returned:
+BCDA uses 2 parameters to filter or specify the resources returned:

 - **_type**: limits your request to 1 or more specific resource types
 - **_since**: applies a date boundary to your request